D7EAD/mkPIVM/README.md

 ## Packer mode: `--pack`

 The opposite tradeoff.
 The lifter does not run.
 The original shellcode goes into the data island encrypted, and the IR is a single synthetic `JMP_NATIVE imm=0`.
 The prologue intentionally skips the data-island decrypt that default mode runs eagerly.
-Instead, the first time the lone JMP_NATIVE handler fires, it decrypts the data island in place, sets a sentinel byte, then transfers control to byte 0 of the now-plaintext shellcode.
+Instead, the first time the lone JMP_NATIVE handler fires, it decrypts the data island in place, sets a marker byte, then transfers control to byte 0 of the now-plaintext shellcode.
 The shellcode runs natively from there.

 Works on any shellcode, regardless of lifter coverage.
 Useful for stageless cobalt, exotic syscall-heavy payloads, anything too large or weird to virtualize.
 Loses the per-instruction virtualization defense but keeps the full per-seed VM polymorphism on the wrapper.